fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

       0.06 >= .spikeball-animation-speed
     ```

-    > ;; Once again to create an animation we follow the same steps as we have done
+    > Once again to create an animation we follow the same steps as we have done
     <br>
-    1. Create an Image array
+    Firstly - Create an Image array
     <br>
-    2. Create the necessary variables, An Index, a Max Index, and a Animation Speed variable.
+    Secondly -  Create the necessary variables, An Index, a Max Index, and a Animation Speed variable.

     ```{.clojure .annotate linenums="1"}
     ;;------------- Spiked CanonBall Animation -------------